Book Challenges and SCOTUS

 Supreme Court Case involving Pride Puppy:

-On January 17, 2025, the Supreme Court of the United States announced that it would hear the case of Mahmoud v.
-Taylor and rule on whether the Montgomery County public school district in Maryland has the right to use LGBTQ+ picture books in classrooms without notifying parents and giving them the option of opting their children out.
+On January 17, 2025, the Supreme Court of the United States heard the case of Mahmoud v.
+Taylor, a asking them to rule on whether the Montgomery County public school district in Maryland has the right to use LGBTQ+ picture books in classrooms without notifying parents and giving them the option of opting their children out.
 The case involves nine LGBTQ picture books, including Pride Puppy.
 GLAAD has prepared a fact sheet about the case.

-Sarah and Ian Hoffman, in Time Magazine: Our Books Help Teach LGBTQ Themes in Schools.
+From Sarah and Ian Hoffman, authors of Jacob’s Room to Choose, in Time Magazine: Our Books Help Teach LGBTQ Themes in Schools.
 Should SCOTUS Allow Parents to Opt Out?

-Sarah S. Brannen, The Boston Globe: “I wrote a children’s book 20 years ago.
+Sarah S. Brannen, author of Uncle Bobby’s Wedding, in The Boston Globe“I wrote a children’s book 20 years ago.
 It’s now the center of a Supreme Court Case.”

 ‘Uncle Bobby’s Wedding is a gentle little story about a family’: Sarah S. Brannen’s 20-year fight for LGBTQ+ children’s books